swharden/code-notes/README.md

-# code-notes
+# Scott's Code Notes

-notes and reusable code for various programming languages
+This repository contains a collection of programming notes and copy/pastable code blocks intended for my future self.